SeabassTheFish03/TheoryViz/README.md

 Generally speaking, you only need to install the dependencies one way or another.
 For you it may be as simple as running `pip install manim` followed by `pip install automata-lib`.
 However, results will vary per machine.
 One of our developers used `Choco` to install Manim and `pip` installed Automata on top of that, which somehow works.

 We don't claim to know anything about the Python package/module system, so manually install at your own risk!
+# Notes
+## Terminology
+In various parts throughout the code, we use some terms to refer to the geometry of the automata, and other terms to refer to the concepts in Computer Theory the geometry are meant to represent.
+Terms like "node," "vertex," and "edge" are meant to refer to the specific geometry of the automata, and terms like "state" and "transition" are used to refer to the theory concepts.